-A successful sales culture looks like a culture that creates a highly engaged, high-performing team that meets or exceeds its revenue goals and creates an atmosphere where salespeople want to work with each other and with the company.
+A successful sales culture looks like a culture that fosters an engaged, high-performing team that meets or exceeds its revenue goals and creates an atmosphere where salespeople want to work with each other and with the company.

-What are the benefits of a great sales culture?
+What are the benefits of an excellent sales culture?

 Some of the benefits of a great sales culture include collaborating with high-performing salespeople, achieving or exceeding sales goals, and a sense of fun and team spirit.

-Why do I need to build a great sales culture proactively?
+Why do I need to proactively build an effective sales culture?

-Great sales cultures aren’t created by accident.
-Sales leaders and business owners must plan and build a great sales culture that reflects the overall mission of the company and has a sense of high performance.
+The best sales cultures aren’t created by accident.
+Sales leaders and business owners must plan and build a sales culture that reflects the overall mission of the company

-Great sales cultures are built by first starting with the overall company culture and making sure that revenue goals are aligned with sales goals.
-It’s also built-in clear communication of expectations, a sense of healthy competition, collaboration, and fun.
-If you’re trying to build a thriving sales culture, use these steps as a blueprint to proactively create a high-performing sales culture that’s right for your business.
+Successful sales cultures are built by starting with the overall company culture and making sure that revenue goals are aligned with sales goals.
+It also includes encouraging clear communication of expectations, a sense of healthy competition, collaboration, transparency, and fun.
+Use these steps as a blueprint to proactively create a high-performing sales culture that’s right for your business.